vergiLgood1/vergiLgood1/README.md

 <div align="center">

  <p align="center">
 👋 Hi, I am an Information Technology student who is enthusiastic about web development and exploring new technologies.
 Currently, I am focusing on learning JavaScript/Typescript and Tailwind.
 I am constantly improving my skills and diving deeper into modern frameworks like NextJs.
-I'm always excited to work on creative projects and enjoy discussing topics around the world of sports and anime.

  </p>